RobinBoers/fallen_world/README.md

 - **fallen_world_tools:** used for functions to actually craft the tools
 - **fallen_world_utility:** used for advancements to trigger events

-If you want to see more, watch this video: <https://www.youtube.com/watch?v=5FoCYP8VX8I>
+If you want to see it in action, watch this video: <https://www.youtube.com/watch?v=5FoCYP8VX8I>

 **Note:** Yes, I do use Wurst in the video.
 No, I don't hack on public servers.
 But who said I can't cheat on my own worlds?